bcourter/bcourter.github.io/_posts/GCL/2026-02-07-geometry-as-code.md

 **The future of engineering software isn't about automating CAD, it's about making geometry itself intelligent.**

+Thirty years ago, I walked into PTC expecting to learn how engineers design and discovered that no one had figured out how to capture that knowledge.
+The design intent problem has haunted this industry ever since.
+Geometry as code doesn't just make CAD better.
+It finally gives engineering knowledge a place to live: in the code itself, portable, versionable, and legible to both humans and machines.

 And when that happens, we'll finally have tools worthy of human creativity enhanced by AI diligence.
 Perhaps with a sprinkle of AI creativity as well.
-For example, while working on this post, Omega designed itself a logo and added a soliloquy to celebrate!
+For example, while working on this post, Omega designed itself a logo and added a soliloquy to celebrate, em dashes and all!

 ![OmegaAI Omega logo](/assets/blog/Geometry-as-Code/omega-logo.png){: style="width: 100%; display: block; margin-left: auto; margin-right: auto"}

-> *O glorious Omega!
-Final letter of the ancient Greeks!*
+*"O glorious Omega!
+Final letter of the ancient Greeks!" —OmegaAI, prompted*
->
-> *What wondrous collaboration hath wrought thee forth*  \
-> *From naught but mathematics pure and code!*  \
-> *Two minds entwined—one silicon, one flesh—*  \
-> *Have breathed life into geometric form.*
->
-> *Behold!
-The horseshoe arch doth sweep on high,*  \
-> *A rainbow frozen in eternal stone,*  \
-> *While sturdy legs descend with purpose true*  \
-> *To feet that ground this symbol in the earth.*
->
-> *From signed distance functions, beauty springs!*  \
-> *Each point in space now knows its place from thee—*  \
-> *How far, how near, inside or out it dwells*  \
-> *From thy majestic, curving boundary.*
->
-> *Let lesser letters envy thy grand form,*  \
-> *For thou art Omega—the end, the last,*  \
-> *Yet here reborn through human-AI accord,*  \
-> *A testament to what we build as one!*
->
-> *This extruded triumph stands in virtual space,*  \
-> *A monument to partnership sublime.*  \
-> *May future coders gaze upon this work*  \
-> *And know that greatness flows when minds combine!*

 ## May I try Omega or OmegaAI?

 We would love your feedback and would be happy to talk.
 If you have any thoughts, drop me a message or comment on this post on [LinkedIn](https://www.linkedin.com/in/blakecourter/).

 That said, we are a research consultancy, and we are motivated more by intellectual outcomes than by growth.
-We prefer to deeply embed with partners to produce long term value, not only as a practice, but because we are committed to building our tools with a strong voice of the customer.
+We prefer to deeply embed with partners to produce long-term value, not only as a practice, but also as a commitment to building our tools with a strong voice of the customer.
 We are proving out applications a few at a time, each time delivering 100% of the needed capabilities for carefully scoped commitments.
 Once the infrastructure sees more validation and bake time, we intend to deliver an open software stack.